Atreus75/Numerical_Bases_Projects/README.md

 # Numerical Bases Projects
-Here are some interesting functions I created to play with numerical bases.
+Here are some interesting functions I created to play and learn about numerical bases.
+Take it as an educational example.